jesse-ai/docs/docs/strategies/entering-and-exiting.md

     return True
 ```

-In your strategy your may need to do some checking before deciding whether or not the previous open-position order is still valid or has to be canceled.
+In your strategy, you may need to do some checking before deciding whether or not the previous open-position order is still valid or has to be canceled.

 ::: tip
-`should_cancel()` only decides whether or not cancel the entry order.
+`should_cancel()` only decides whether or not to cancel the entry order.
 It does not affect your exit (take-profit and stop-loss) orders.
 :::

 ## Entering and/or exiting at multiple points

 So far we defined enter-once and exit-once strategy examples using only `go_long()` and `go_short()` methods.
 This may not be enough for your strategies.

 For entering/exiting at one point we defined **single tuples**.
-To enter/exit at multiple points all you need to do is to use **list of tuples** instead.
+To enter/exit at multiple points all you need to do is to use a **list of tuples** instead.

 Example of taking profit at two points: